 When the temporomandibular joint is misaligned, injured or compromised in any other way, you may require extra effort to chew, talk or even yawn.
 Since the jaw muscles are capable of only so much effort, other muscles of the face, neck and even shoulders must be recruited to make up for the difference in strength required.
 Of course, even though these muscles are connected to the jawbone, they aren’t really designed for this task.
 Over time, it can become very painful and exhausting for these muscles to compensate in this way, just as a hip may become painful when a person is limping to compensate for a bad knee.

 How TMJ neck pain is diagnosed

-Usually the pain of TMD leads a patient to a doctor at first to rule out other disorders that have the same symptoms.
-If other causes have been ruled out, such as sinus problems or gum disease, a dentist will conduct a thorough examination of the patient’s jaw and ask how often symptoms such as combination neck shoulder pain or jaw tenderness occur.
+Usually the pain of TMJ leads a patient to a doctor to rule out other disorders that have the same symptoms.
+If other causes have been ruled out, such as sinus problems or gum disease, a dentist will conduct a thorough examination of the patient’s jaw.

 If several of the symptoms have been occurring for a significant amount of time along with limited movement or clicking of the jaw, and the symptoms are severe enough to be a problem for the patient, effective treatment options will be recommended.
 TMJ neck pain can be a very distressing part of daily life and should never be taken lightly.
 For those who are searching for an experienced TMJ dentist in Beverly, MA, Dr. Benjamin Polan has a warm, friendly and caring staff that can help with all of its associated symptoms.